DeviceFuture/spec/0001-0999/0002-thundernet-api.md

 * **`"off"`:** Node is not in use at this time.
 This may be cleared at the discretion of the node's operator.
 * **`"decommissioned"`:** Node is no longer in use.
 Endpoints should not communicate with this node again.

+The JSON response may include an optional informative string (key `info`) which contains human-readable information about a node.

 **Response type:** JSON

 **Restrictions:** (Unrestricted)